sushant-didwagh/Web-Development-Assignments/Assignment-6/Readme.md

-Problem Statement - Create a simple functional college website / travel agency website / insurance website using Node.js and Express using any NoSQL data set like MongoDB if required.
+Problem Statement - Create Online appointment booking application / E-commerce portal for used items sales like car, bike etc. or similar type application using Node.js and Express use any NoSQL data set like MongoDB if required.